 As Red Barn Farm was transitioning to certified organic grain and hay production, we continued to add to our apple orchard, choosing some old heirloom varieties such as Cox's Orange Pippin and Nutting Bumpus, as well as some blight resistant varieties from the New York experimental station such as Liberty and Redfree.
 With careful pruning early every spring, and regular applications of “Surround,” a mixture of fine kaolin clay and water, we’ve been able to raise beautiful apples that taste like apples used to taste – crunchy and bursting with juice and flavors.

-A Traditional Approach
+Our Traditional Approach

 The primary way that Red Barn Farm is sustainable is through its large diversity of plants and animals.
 This is the traditional way that farms sustained themselves before government subsidies.
 If weather or other unforeseen events occur that negatively impact the animals or one variety or type of fruit, we know we can still make an income with the others.